thesephist/modelexicon/README.md

 - Most importantly, **this saves compute costs**.
 Most users are statistically going to click through the first few sample/pre-generated models, and try one or two of their own model ideas.
 Some visitors may even bounce after having seen only pre-generated examples.
 I expect pre-generated model data to save me 2-4x on API bills, which — my goodness — language models are expensive to run!
 - Manually curating the first few samples ensures the first encounter visitors have with this project is at least of a certain baseline of quality and fun.

-The script in `scripts/pregenerate_models.oak` pre-generate this dataset into `models.json`, which the server round-robins through at runtime.
+The script in `scripts/pregenerate_models.oak` pre-generates this dataset into `models.json`, which the server round-robins through at runtime on each request.
 Any user-entered model names are obviously routed to the right APIs for text generation.

 ## Development

 Running Modelexicon requires a `config.oak` configuration file, which currently includes API access information for text generation.
 There are two text generation backends supported:

 - [Huggingface Inference](https://huggingface.co/inference-api), which requires `HuggingfaceURL` set to the right model and `HuggingfaceToken` set to your API key.
 - My personal [private language model API](https://github.com/thesephist/calamity), which you probably can't use because you are not me.
-This requires setting `CalamityURL` to the API endpoint and `CalamityToken` to the app-specific API token I generate.
+This requires setting `CalamityURL` to the API endpoint and `CalamityToken` to the app-specific API token I generate for my projects.

 With these defined in `config.oak`, `oak src/main.oak` should start up the app.